open-telemetry/opentelemetry-python/rationale.md

 ## Versioning and Releasing

-The OTP Applications and OpenTelemetry Spec itself use semver v2.
+The OpenTelemetry Applications and OpenTelemetry Spec itself use semver v2.

 ## Goals